 States Parties should also adopt policies and other non-legislative measures to ensure that incentives to businesses do not lead to restrict or hinder enjoyment of Covenant rights.
 This is particularly important in the areas of investment and intellectual property.
 Investment and trade agreements and national measures defining the investment and trade regimes at domestic level must be designed in a way that the increase in trade volumes and investment flows improve, rather than risk undermining, the rights protected under the Covenant.
 States Parties should identify any potential conflict between their obligations under the Covenant and subsequent trade or investment agreements, and refrain from entering into such agreements where such conflicts are found to exist.
 An intellectual property framework should also encourage research and development activities that serve the fulfilment of Covenant rights.
 Such framework, however, should not deny or restrict everyone’s access to essential medicines as necessary for the enjoyment of the right to health.
 It should also enable an access to productive resources such as seeds, which is crucial to the right to food and ensure the right to enjoy the benefits of scientific progress.
 In addition, design and implementation of relevant policies should be accompanied by assessment of their impacts on the enjoyment of Covenant rights.

 The duty of States Parties is both to create an appropriate legal and policy framework and to enforce these laws, regulations and policies.
 Therefore, effective monitoring, investigation and accountability mechanisms must be put in place to enable business compliance and accountability and ensure access to remedies for those whose Covenants rights have been violated in the context of business activities.
 Such enforcement systems require not only legal measures but also enabling infrastructure, such as independent national human rights institutions, competent inspectorates in the area of food safety and working conditions, and consumer protection agencies, with the authority and resources necessary to adequately discharge their duties.
-Effective enforcement also requires robust mechanisms against corruption, the independence of which should be guaranteed and which should be sufficiently well resourced.
+Effective enforcement also requires robust specialized mechanisms against corruption, the independence of which should be guaranteed and which should be sufficiently well resourced.

 This General Comment is adopted at a time when privatization is a growing trend in many parts of economic, social and cultural life worldwide.
 The private sector has long played an important role in the sectors closely related to certain Covenant rights, such as the right to work and the right to food.
 However, it is also gaining importance in other areas relating to social protection, water, sanitation, health, education and cultural life.
 The increased role and impact of private actors in what used to be predominantly public sectors pose new challenges for States Parties in complying with their obligations under the Covenant.
 It poses particular challenges as regards the affordability of goods and services that are necessary for the enjoyment of basic economic, social and cultural rights.
 In this regard, States Parties should ensure that privatization does not lead to a situation in which the enjoyment of Covenant rights is undermined by the inability to pay, at the risk of creating new forms of socio-economic segregation.
 They retain the obligation to regulate and ensure that private actors provide affordable access to quality services to all.